Ransomware Spotlight Report 2023 is live!

-The Airline industry is on the brink of a supply-chain attack from threat groups like APT41.
+The airline industry is on the brink of a supply chain attack from threat groups like APT41.
 Here is our analysis of the vulnerabilities that APT41 uses for such attacks.

-Could Air India have avoided the attacks?
+Could Air India Have Avoided the Attacks?

 According to our research findings, there are 20 vulnerabilities associated with the APT41 threat group.
-If these vulnerabilities had been patched, both the attacks could have been avoided.
+If these vulnerabilities had been patched, both attacks could have been avoided.

 We have been tracking Advanced Persistent Threat (APT) groups, their tactics and techniques, and the vulnerabilities they use to target their victims.
 Here are our findings.

-• Exploits:
+• Exploits

 • All 20 CVEs are weaponized.